N3V044/N3V044/README.md

 📱 Phone: +972548350089

 ## Note
-The interfaces presented here are streamlined demo versions for portfolio use.
-The original versions are broader and include additional functionality and deeper implementation.
+The interfaces shown here are demo versions created for portfolio use.
+The original versions are larger and include more features and deeper implementation.